devcarlosperez/CanAccesible/README.md

 # CANACCESIBLE

-**CanAccesible** is a Canary Islands web platform that enables citizens to:
+**CanAccesible** is a comprehensive web platform designed for the Canary Islands, empowering citizens to actively participate in improving accessibility across the archipelago.

+The platform serves as a community-driven hub where users can:
-- **Report accessibility incidents** in public or private spaces.
+- **Report Accessibility Incidents:** Document and share both **bad practices** (barriers) and **good practices** (exemplary accessibility) in public and private spaces.
-- **Share accessibility best practices** to inspire and improve inclusion.

-The project aims to promote a **more accessible society** and awareness of the needs of all people, combining modern and accessible design with easy-to-use tools for the community.
+- **Interactive Map:** Visualize all reported incidents on an interactive map, providing a clear overview of the accessibility landscape.
+- **Community Interaction:** Engage with the community by commenting on and liking reports, fostering a collaborative environment.
+- **User Support:** Access direct support channels, including chat functionality with administrators and contact information for assistance.
+- **Stay Informed:** Read blog articles to stay updated on the latest accessibility trends, news, and improvements within the CanAccesible network.

+Our mission is to build a strong community dedicated to transforming the islands into a more accessible place for everyone, combining modern technology with social awareness.

 ---